The course of study consists of a total of 120 ECTS credits.

 - Semester abroad

 Students should begin to reflect on a topic for their master thesis from day one.
 In the two last semesters (except if abroad), participation in monthly seminars for thesis writing is obligatory.
-All students are provided with a mentor at the beginning of the first semester and a thesis advisor at the beginning of the second semester.
+All students are provided with a mentor at the beginning of the first semester and a thesis supervisor at the beginning of the second semester.

 Fourth semester - thesis